-In the event of fire within your flat you must vacate your flat immediately, shut the door and exit the building by the nearest exit and then call the fire service on 999.
+In the event of fire within your flat you must vacate the flat immediately, shut the door and exit the building by the nearest exit and then call the fire service on 999.
 Do not waste time collecting personal possessions or valuables and do not return to the property.

 In the event of fire in the hallways, do not attempt to use the lift.
 You must remain within the flat, shut the flat door and all doors within the flat.
 Open one window and be as near as possible to it in order to ensure you can get fresh air to breath in and wait to follow any instructions given by the fire service.
 Do not try to leave your flat until advised by the fire service that it is safe to do.

 In broad terms the building insurance policy covers the building, fixed units such as baths, kitchens and fitted cupboards.
 It does not cover carpets, curtains or your own contents.
 All residents are responsible for the insurance of their possessions in their flat.

 In case of internal damage in your flat (e.g. water damage to ceiling) please contact the Managing Agent.
 There is a policy excess - the first part of any claim for you to pay.
 You will be required to pay this yourself as part of the claim.

 The policy excess is £2,500 for escape of water (includes water ingress, eg. from the facade condition, burst pipe damage resulting in damage to neighbouring flats); for property damage (malicious damage, eg. bathroom sink, front door damaged by break-in), and fire claims the excess is £350.